arun-kr-reddy/notes/operating_system.md

 - **memory allocation system calls:**
   - `malloc()` implemented by libc, to grow the heap `brk()`/`sbrk()` system calls used
   - program can use `mmap()` to allocate page sized memory, gets anonymous page from OS
-- **OS address space:** OS is not a seperate process with its own address space, instead OS code is part of the address space of every process, process sees OS as part of its code, page table maps OS addresses to OS code
+- **OS address space:** OS is not a separate process with its own address space, instead OS code is part of the address space of every process, process sees OS as part of its code, page table maps OS addresses to OS code

 ### address translation
 - **address translation in simplified OS:** places entire memory image in one chunk, OS tells MMU the base (starting address) & bound (total size of process) values (needs privileged mode), MMU calculates PA from VA, MMU also checks if address is beyond bound, generates faults and traps to OS if access illegal (VA is out of bound), OS updates translation information upon context switch